jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeManagement/envelopeManagement.rst

    :width: 400
    :align: center

-4. There is an option to filter displayed envelopes by specific parameters, such as status, date range, sender, or template.
+4. There is an option to filter displayed envelopes by specific parameters, such as status, date range, sender, or template

 .. image:: picEnvelopeManagement/mainfilters.png
    :width: 400